 References to a ranking, award or label are not an indicator of future fund performance.

-^{5.} B Corp - Mirova's Global Score in the B Impact Assessment questionnaire (2020).
+5. B Corp - Mirova's Global Score in the B Impact Assessment questionnaire (2020).
 The objective of B Corp is to certify companies that integrate social, societal and environmental objectives into their business model and operations.
-More details https://bcorporation.eu/certification.

-Acting as a responsible company

-Our approach to responsibility in our internal practices
+More details https://bcorporation.eu/certification Material and data herein reflect Mirova's situation and opinion at the date of this document and are subject to change without notice.
+Acting as a responsible company Our approach to responsibility in our internal practices \rightarrow

-Applying the environmental and social standards that we advocate

-In addition to our responsible investment activities, which motivate us on a daily basis, we are convinced that the evolution towards a fairer and more sustainable world must first and foremost take place voluntarily at the level of each organisation.
+Applying the environmental and social standards that we advocate In addition to our responsible investment activities, which motivate us on a daily basis, we are convinced that the evolution towards a fairer and more sustainable world must first and foremost take place voluntarily at the level of each organisation.
 We are therefore committed to being exemplary and consistent with the standards we defend.
 Our ambition is to be a role model in our sector and to promote best practices, in line with our pioneering position, on the theme of responsibility.

-Our approach to responsibility in our internal practices is based on 4 strategic axes
+Our approach to responsibility in our internal practices is based on 4 strategic axes Axis 1.

-Building ethical and open governance
+Building ethical and open governance Axis 2.

-Consolidate and nurture our internal team
+Consolidate and nurture our internal team Axis 3.

-Controlling the direct social and environmental impacts of our activities
+Controlling the direct social and environmental impacts of our activities Axis 4.

-Commitment to our ecosystem

-We are committed to ensuring that our approach is in line with the Corporate Social Responsibility policy of the BPCE/Natixis group, to which we belong, and to adapting it to the specific challenges of Mirova.
+Commitment to our ecosystem We are committed to ensuring that our approach is in line with the Corporate Social Responsibility policy of the BPCE/Natixis group, to which we belong, and to adapting it to the specific challenges of Mirova.
+Material and data herein reflect Mirova's situation and opinion at the date of this document and are subject to change without notice.
 Axis 1.
-Building ethical and open governance

-Mirova, like all companies, must be a place of collective creation, allowing space for shared progress in the service of the general interest.
+Building ethical and open governance Mirova, like all companies, must be a place of collective creation, allowing space for shared progress in the service of the general interest.
 This is what we have formalised in our mission.
 To be anchored in reality, this mission must be embodied in our operating methods and safeguard the values associated with it: professionalism, authenticity, ethics, sharing and innovation.

-This need is reinforced by the rapid growth of our business and our workforce, which requires us to adapt our organisational and decision-making model.

-Strengthening our current governance framework to integrate our responsibility objectives into our core business
+This need is reinforced by the rapid growth of our business and our workforce, which requires us to adapt our organisational and decisionmaking model.
+Strengthening our current governance framework to integrate our responsibility objectives into our core business 3 priorities:

-- → Open and inclusive governance

-- → Value sharing

-- → Business ethics

-Governance open to the world and its stakeholders

-Inventing a new model of balanced and open governance

-Our governance is structured around three bodies: the Management Committee, the Board of Directors, and the Mission Committee created in April 2021 as part of the adoption of the status of société à mission, or misson-led company.
+- → Open and inclusive governance - → Value sharing - → Business ethics Governance open to the world and its stakeholders Inventing a new model of balanced and open governance Our governance is structured around three bodies: the Management Committee, the Board of Directors, and the Mission Committee created in April 2021 as part of the adoption of the status of société à mission, or misson-led company.
 This governance organisation aims to ensure a balance in the role and composition of each of the bodies, while being representative of all our stakeholders.
 It serves to safeguard the proper execution of our mission as a responsible investor, the protection of our investors' interests, the independence of our management decisions and the appropriate conduct of our activities, with the aim of ensuring sustainable growth.
+Management Committee The Management Committee is the strategic and operational governance body of Mirova.
+In order to ensure the independence of controls, the compliance, internal control and risk departments are independent of the investment teams and the finance department.